Brycey92/ci.docker.websphere-traditional/network-deployment/install/README.md

 4. When the container is started a .tar file for the IBM WebSphere Application Server Network Deployment traditional  installation is created

 Dockerfile.prereq takes the values for the following variables at build time:
-* user (optional, default is 'was') - user used for the installation
+* user (optional, default is 'root') - user used for the installation
-* group (optional, default is 'was') - group the user belongs to
+* group (optional, default is 'root') - group the user belongs to
-* URL (required) - URL from where the binaries are downloaded
+* URL (not used) - URL from where the binaries are downloaded

 Dockerfile.install takes the following action: